Vanessa de Harven

 In addition to work on the Stoics and the Hellenistic era, de Harven has active research interests in Plato’s metaphysics and epistemology, in Socratic intellectualism, and in Presocratic philosophy.

-- “Necessity, Possibility and Determinism in Stoic Thought,” Chapter 4, Logical Modalities from Aristotle to Carnap: The Story of Necessity, eds.
-Max Cresswell, Edwin Mares, Adriane Rini, Cambridge University Press (2016), 70-90.
+- “Necessity, Possibility and Determinism in Stoic Thought,” Chapter 4, Logical Modalities from Aristotle to Carnap: The Story of Necessity, ed.
+Max Cresswell, Edwin Mares, Adriane Rini, (Cambridge University Press 2016), 70-90.

-- “Rational Impressions and the Stoic Philosophy of Mind,” chapter 11, The History of Philosophy of Mind: Pre-Socratics to Augustine, ed.
-John Sisko, Vol. 1 of six-volume series The History of the Philosophy of Mind, eds.
-Rebecca Copenhaver and Christopher Shields, Routledge (forthcoming, Sept.
-8, 2017).
+- “Rational Impressions and the Stoic Philosophy of Mind,” in The History of Philosophy of Mind: Pre-Socratics to Augustine, ed.
+John Sisko, Vol. 1 of six-volume series The History of the Philosophy of Mind, ed.
+Rebecca Copenhaver and Christopher Shields, (Routledge 2018), 215-35

-- “Pleasure, Pain, and Unity of Soul in Plato’s Protagoras,” in collaboration with Wolfgang Mann, Columbia University, Pain & Pleasure in Classical Antiquity (forthcoming, 2017).
+- “Pleasure, Pain, and Unity of Soul in Plato’s Protagoras,” in collaboration with Wolfgang-Rainer Mann, Columbia University, Pain & Pleasure in Classical Times (Columbia Studies in the Classical Tradition 44), ed.
+W.V. harris (Brill, 2018), 111-38

 - Review of René Brouwer, The Stoic Sage: The Early Stoics on Wisdom, Sagehood and Socrates.
 Cambridge Classical Studies.
 Cambridge: Cambridge University Press, 2014.
 Pp. x, 230. $90 (hb.).
 ISBN: 978-1-107-02421-2.
 Classical World 110.1 (2016): 148-50.